acidus99/bulk-video-reencode/README.md

 ### Movies

 Converting movies was very straight forward.
 With few exceptions each movie is in one file, so it was just a matter of making sure the file was named properly.
-Software life Plex uses the year the movie was release to help disambiguate files.
+Software like Plex uses the year the movie was release to help disambiguate files.
 I got everything into the format of `Movie Name (Release Year) [Resolution].mp4`, and used `[SD]` for Standard Def and DVD Rips, and either `[1080p]` or `[720p]` where appropriate for Blu Ray Rips.

 All the movies were all in the same directory, so once everything was named properly, I simply used the `all-encodes.sh` script to kick everything off, and waited several days while `ffmpeg` did its thing.